-The Johnny Morrow Memorial Book Scholarship: This scholarship is donated by the Morrow family in memory of their late brother,

-Johnny Morrow, a Miles College graduated.
+The Johnny Morrow Memorial Scholarship.
+This scholarship is donated by the Morrow family in memory of their late brother, Johnny Morrow, a Miles College graduated.
 The scholarship is given annually for the purchase of textbooks to two students who have demonstrated a financial need.
-(For additional information: Contact the Dean of Students, Miles College.)
+Recommendations are made by the College Scholarship Committee.